BEMYDRE4M/Redfield-Apocalypse/README.md

 - **Safe zones:** Recharge and plan your strategy in areas protected from zombies.
 - **Premium benefits:** Activate Premium status to enjoy extra perks and advantages in the game.

-Prepare yourself for survival, strategy, and teamwork in the ultimate zombie apocalypse experience.
+Installation: Upload the database and enter the data in the sMain.lua file.